EPCCed/eidf-docs/docs/dataingest/IngestUserDoc.md

 ### CKAN organisation

-The EIDF data catalogue is a CKAN instance.
+The EIDF Data Catalogue is a CKAN instance.

 We map an EIDF project to a CKAN organisation.
 Your CKAN organisation will be created if your application is successful.
 The title of your organisation is the title of your project and you may also provide a description.